aws-samples/non-profit-blockchain/ngo-ui/README.md

 the Fabric client node.
 An example of how to query the chaincode can be found in [this script](../ngo-chaincode/test-chaincode-aws.sh)

 ## Step 6 - Pat yourself on the back, you've completed the workshop
-You have successfully built a Hyperledger Fabric network using the AWS Managed Blockchain service, deployed chaincode to the service, connected a RESTful API to the service and deployed an Angular application that communicates with the RESTful API.
+You have successfully built a Hyperledger Fabric network using the Amazon Managed Blockchain service, deployed chaincode to the service, connected a RESTful API to the service and deployed an Angular application that communicates with the RESTful API.

 The workshop instructions can be found in the README files in parts 1-4:

-* [Part 1:](../ngo-fabric/README.md) Start the workshop by building the AWS Managed Blockchain Hyperledger Fabric network.
+* [Part 1:](../ngo-fabric/README.md) Start the workshop by building the Amazon Managed Blockchain Hyperledger Fabric network.
 * [Part 2:](../ngo-chaincode/README.md) Deploy the NGO chaincode.
 * [Part 3:](../ngo-rest-api/README.md) Run the REST API.
 * [Part 4:](../ngo-ui/README.md) Run the Application.